-EXCEPTION: If requested by the manufacturer, and at the sole discretion of FM Approvals, tests may be conducted with the first two sprinklers having the highest nominal temperature rating and the monitoring sprinkler having a lower nominal temperature rating.
-Such test conditions are intended to enable fire testing of two nominal temperature ratings at once.
+EXCEPTION: If requested by the manufacturer, and at the sole discretion of the certification agency, tests may be conducted with the first two sprinklers having the highest nominal temperature rating and the monitoring sprinkler having a lower

 For upright and pendent sprinklers, including flush, recessed, and concealed pendent sprinklers, the monitoring sprinkler shall be installed in the pendent position such that the center of the heat responsive element is 2 in.
 (51 mm) below the ceiling.